Jadvhal/sentinel/README.md

 Author : Abdulbasit Rubeiyya

-Sentinel is a groundbreaking multilanguage text content detection app system that effortlessly determines whether content is human-written or AI-generated.
+Sentinel is a groundbreaking multilanguage AI content detection system that effortlessly determines whether content is human-written or AI-generated.
 With its advanced natural language processing capabilities, Sentinel enables users to verify authenticity, combat fake news, and ensure compliance with ethical guidelines.
 Stay ahead in the AI era with Sentinel, your trusted guardian against artificially generated content.

 ### General Requirements